slyshot/Astar/README.md

 All it does is move void ptrs around in a priority-queue pattern.
 You give it the function to do the smallest unit of movement( Called `sw`, would normally switch two pointers), and the function for comparing two ptrs(called `comp`).

 It may seem strange to input `sw` and `comp` when you could have a preset way to compare or switch pointers, but again, the user may want to do it one or another way(And having a preset comparison or switch assumes a structure rather than void ptrs).
-In A*, I found it useful to do other things two pointers were switched, to keep track of their position in the priority queue.
+In A*, I found it useful to do other things when two pointers were switched, to keep track of their position in the priority queue.

 `sw_a` and `c_a` are void ptrs that get passed along to the switch function and comparator function respectively.
 That's mostly so that if you *do* want to do something unusual with `sw` or `comp`, you can do that without messing with global variables.